Saint-Petersburg University of the State Fire Service of the EMERCOM of Russia: Criticism

-According to a study by Dissernet, there a number of thesis statements and texts which were written by cadets with violations of academic ethics.
-It also found more than 15 teachers of the university with similar violations in relation to dissertations.
+According to a study by Dissernet, there were a number of thesis statements and texts by institute cadets that contained plagiarized content.
+It also found more than 15 teachers of the university with similar violations in their dissertations.

 Student life

 University cadets participating in a 2014 parade.

 Cadets are annual participants in Victory Day Parades on Palace Square.

 Participation in emergency response situations

 As part of an initiative in 2010, the university began training specialists in high-risk rescue operations, and in 2012 began training cadets with in emergency humanitarian response.

 Special units/clubs

 Band

 The school military band participates in events and supports university functions such graduation and sports games.

 Honour guard

 The guard of honor platoon is participant in all the university's ceremonial events.
 At the invitation of various city organizations, it participates in demonstrations and civil/military parades.
 It is a participants in numerous events in the city of St. Petersburg and the Leningrad Oblast.
 It is an annual participant in the events for the year in St. Petersburg and Veliky Novgorod.
 They have also performed at the opening of the hockey championship in the Ice Palace.
 In 2018, an honour guard was formed at the Siberian academy.